jyoung4242/articles/CA/cellularautonoma.md

 [ExcaliburJS](https://excaliburjs.com/) is a friendly, TypeScript 2D game engine that can produce games for the web.
 It is free and open source (FOSS), well documented, and has a growing, healthy community of gamedevs working with it and supporting each other.
-There is a great discord channel for it [HERE](https://discord.gg/ScX52wD4eM), for questions and inquiries.
+There is a great discord channel for it [JOIN HERE](https://discord.gg/ScX52wD4eM), for questions and inquiries.
 Check it out!!!

 # Conclusions